enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ## Models

-`enyo.Model` is a very lightweight base kind that is specially designed to wrap POJO's (plain-old JavaScript objects), such as data fetched as JSON from a remote server, and allow for observation and binding using the API's described above.
+[enyo.Model](../../api.html#enyo.Model) is a very lightweight base kind that is specially designed to wrap POJOs (plain-old JavaScript objects) such as data fetched as JSON from a remote server.
+It allows for observation and binding using the APIs described above.

-_Note that `enyo.Model` is not an `enyo.Component`, and may not be used within declarative component blocks, but rather is instanced using the `new` keyword.
-As a matter of fact, it does not even extend from `enyo.Object`, as it is intended to be as lightweight as possible._
+Note that `enyo.Model` is **NOT** an `enyo.Component`; it may not be used within declarative `components` blocks, but is instead instanced using the `new` keyword.
+In fact, `enyo.Model` is not even derived from `enyo.Object`, as it is intended to be as lightweight as possible.

 ### Creating and using models

-A generic `enyo.Model` can be instanced and passed initial attribute values by simply using the `new` keyword and optionally passing object containing the initial attribute values to the constructor:
+A generic `enyo.Model` may be instanced and initialized by simply using the `new` keyword and passing the constructor an optional object containing the desired initial attribute values:

 ```
 var myModel = new enyo.Model({